Superrehtard/old_diaspora_wiki/Migrating-from-MongoDB-to-MySQL.md

 Note: the **production** in the middle step is only necessary if you're migrating a production database.
 You can omit it if you're migrating a development database.

+_If you do not have a console (the readline fails) you need to compile it from your Ruby source_
+    cd /opt/src/ruby-1.**/ext/readline
+    ruby extconf.rb
+    make
+    make install

 Once that finishes, quit rails console and re-check-out the master branch:
     git checkout master
 And run the **Migrate from Mongo** step again.